 Identifying commonality in responses across employees will help show you what you’re doing well, and where your EVP needs to be refined.

-Circulate an online staff survey to find out how employees rate working here.
-Are they satisfied with their salary, benefits and career development?
+Circulate an online employee survey to find out how employees rate working here.
+Are they satisfied with their salary, benefits, and career development?
 Do they find your workplace culture engaging?
+How are they finding the day-to-day employee experience?

 Response data can be easily exported and analyzed to provide recommendations for improvements.